This document describes the basics of using Dialogflow CX. It provides an overview of the most important concepts.

 |Parameters||You define your training phrases to use parameters to extract values from specific parts of the end-user input.|

-WebhookWebhooks are services that host your business logic.
+WebhookWebhooks are services that host your business logic or call other services.
 During a session, webhooks allow you to use the data extracted by Dialogflow's natural language processing to generate dynamic responses, validate collected data, or trigger actions on the backend.

 For an agent's conversational turn, the agent must respond to the end-user with an answer to a question, a query for information, or session termination.
 Your agent may also need to contact your service to generate dynamic responses or take actions for a turn.
 Fulfillment is used to accomplish all of this.